The Ultimate Guide to Shopping and Saving at Aldi

 Pack your patience

-Finally, you should probably know that — at least in my experience — Aldis can be quiet popular, and thus packed.
+Finally, you should probably know that — at least in my experience — Aldis can be quite popular, and thus packed.
 In fact, there was a time when I more or less refused to go there if I didn’t have to just because I found the experience so stressful.
 However, since that time, Aldi has been renovating some of their locations in order to alleviate some of the issues the old design led to.
 For example, while our local store used to funnel all shoppers into a single aisle before they could break free, a remodel removed that rat-in-a-maze feel and made it much more navigable.

 While these updates have certainly helped and Aldi’s checkout crew are lightning fast, just be prepared for “Sam’s Club on a Saturday” type crowd levels whenever you choose to go — that way you may be happily surprised when it’s relatively empty.